cairo-book/cairo-book/src/ch09-02-recoverable-errors.md

 {{#rustdoc_include ../listings/ch09-error-handling/listing_01/src/lib.cairo:tests}}
 ```

+Don't worry about `#[cfg(test)]` attribute for now.
+We'll explain in more detail its meaning in the next [Testing Cairo Programs](ch10-01-how-to-write-tests.md) chapter.

+`#[test]` attribue means the function is a test function, and `#[should_panic]` attribute means this test will pass if the test execution panics.

 The first one tests a valid conversion from `felt252` to `u8`, expecting the `unwrap` method not to panic.
 The second test function attempts to convert a value that is out of the `u8` range, expecting the `unwrap` method to panic with the error message 'Invalid integer'.

-Don't worry about `#[test]` and `#[should_panic]` attributes for now.
-We'll explain in more detail their meanings in the next [Testing Cairo Programs](ch10-01-how-to-write-tests.md) chapter.

 ### The `?` operator